Cray-HPE/docs-csm/operations/rack_resiliency/README.md

     - [Managing `Kyverno` policy](README.md#3-managing-`Kyverno`-policy)
 - [Troubleshooting](#troubleshooting)

-# Introduction
+## Introduction

 HPE Cray Supercomputing EX systems are designed to maintain high availability (HA) for critical services, even if management nodes fail.
 However, rack-level failures can cause service disruptions if management nodes are concentrated within a single rack.
 This can result in the loss of HA quorum.
 Additionally, incorrect physical placement or software configuration of storage nodes can cause utility storage service disruptions due to rack-level failures.

-To address these issues, CSM 1.7.0 introduces the Rack Resiliency feature, which provides management rack level resiliency to maintain HA of critical management services due to a single rack failure.
-This feature prevents system-wide outages, allowing for successful execution of user jobs or scheduling new ones.
+To address these issues, CSM 1.7.0 introduces the Rack Resiliency feature, which provides management rack level resiliency to maintain HA of critical management services due to a single rack failure.T his feature prevents system-wide outages, allowing for successful execution of user jobs or scheduling new ones.

 **NOTE**:

 - Rack Resiliency is disabled by default.
 - This feature does not address routine maintenance scenarios.

-# Key terminology
+## Key terminology

 - Rack: A standardized physical structure designed to house and organize computer servers and other hardware like network switches.
 Each HPE Cray Supercomputing EX system rack houses NCNs and non-NCNs, along with